Govindtiwari48/Off_Company/BNM/README.md

-# BNM Real Estate Website
+# Elite Properties India - Real Estate Website

 A modern, professional single-page real estate website built with HTML, CSS, and JavaScript.
 This website showcases premium properties across India with a focus on authentic Indian real estate data and professional presentation.